The Apprenticeship Levy

 If you want to discuss the implications of the Levy on your business then just contact a member of the John Ruskin College Apprenticeship team and we will be delighted to advise you.

-Contact the John Ruskin College Admissions and Customer Service Team if you would like further information and to discuss the Apprenticeship Levy and how it could affect and benefit your business.
+Contact the John Ruskin College Apprenticeship team if you would like further information and to discuss the Apprenticeship Levy and how it could affect and benefit your business.

 How much will the Levy cost?